grubersjoe/aadc-website/README.md

     ![My picture](./picture_in_same_directory.jpg)
     ```

-1. Start the development server as descriped in the previous section (`npm run dev`).
-1. The page should show the newly created post and reflect content changes immediately.
+1. The website should show the newly created post and reflect content changes immediately.
+This means you can write your post in the markdown file and the page updates itself automatically.
-1. Commit your changes and merge the branch into `master` when you're happy.
+1. Commit your changes and merge the branch into `master` when you're happy with your post.
+Careful: the post will go live immediately (see Deployment).

-It is imported to **create the Markdown file first** and to start the development server afterwards, because the title and date need to be parsed once by Gatsby in the beginning.
-Afterwards the hot reloading works as expected.

 ## Production build